Ambeeru-Vignesh/Knowledge-Retrieval/Readme.md

 - Load and process a FOON graph from a text file.
 - Specify goal objects (e.g., dishes or foods), their states, ingredients, and containers.
-- Perform a breadth-first search (BFS) through FOON nodes to find a sequence of steps required to achieve the goal.
+- Performs both Iterative Deepening Search and A\* Search through FOON nodes to find a sequence of steps required to achieve the goal.
-- Save the generated task tree to an output file.
+- Saves the generated task tree to an output file.

 ## Ensure the following files are present in the working directory: